'Mean Girls' Musical Movie: Everything to Know About the Cast

-'Mean Girls' Musical Movie: Everything to Know About the Cast, From Newcomers to Tina Fey
+Busy Philipps Joins 'Mean Girls' Musical Movie as Regina George's Mom: Everything to Know About the Cast

 Newcomers